SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Introduction

 Stellar spectra can be analogized to a structured language: their rich absorption features and overall shapes encode key information about a star’s physical properties and evolutionary history.
 With the accumulation of millions of stellar spectra, it has become feasible to train foundation models \citep{2024MNRAS.527.1494L,2024arXiv241016081B,2024MNRAS.531.4990P,2024arXiv241108842R,2024arXiv240514930S,2024arXiv241221130Z,2025arXiv250315312E,2025arXiv250101070P} on these data using techniques inspired by LLMs.
 Here, ``foundation models’’ refer to models pre-trained on large and diverse datasets.
 The broader the spectral distribution and parameter ranges used during pre-training, the better the model can learn the underlying structure of the ``spectral language''.
 Once pre-trained, these models can be quickly fine-tuned with a small set of high-quality labels to perform a variety of downstream tasks, such as parameter estimation.

 A particularly promising framework for learning across modalities is the Contrastive Language–Image Pre-training (CLIP) algorithm \citep{2021arXiv210300020R}, which aligns text and image representations via contrastive learning.
 CLIP jointly trains two encoders (one for each modality) by maximizing the similarity between representations of matched pairs and minimizing it for mismatched ones.
-The result is a shared embedding space that enables direct comparison between different modalities -- allowing the model to retrieve or match one modality given the other, even for new inputs not seen during training.
+The result is a shared embedding space that enables direct comparison between different modalities, allowing the model to retrieve or match one modality given the other, even for new inputs not seen during training.

-When applied to stellar spectra \citep{2024arXiv241016081B,2024MNRAS.531.4990P,2024arXiv241108842R}, CLIP-style models can align spectra from different instruments or modalities with other astrophysical measurements, enabling more flexible downstream tasks such as parameter estimation and anomaly detection.
-However, a known limitation of CLIP is that it prioritizes the shared information between modalities, potentially discarding modality-specific features that are nonetheless important for some downstream tasks \citep{2024Entrp..26..252S}.
+When applied to stellar spectra \citep{2024arXiv241016081B,2024MNRAS.531.4990P,2024arXiv241108842R}, CLIP-style models can align spectra from different instruments or modalities with other astrophysical measurements, allowing for more flexible downstream tasks such as parameter estimation and anomaly detection.
+However, a known limitation of CLIP is that it prioritizes the shared information between modalities, potentially removing modality-specific features that are still important for some downstream tasks \citep{2024Entrp..26..252S}.

 Partly motivated by this issue, we introduce the \textbf{SpecCLIP} project -- a unified framework for cross-modal representation learning of stellar spectra.
 SpecCLIP begins with pre-training on two types of spectra: LAMOST \citep{2012RAA....12.1197C} low-resolution spectra \citep[LRS;][]{2012RAA....12..723Z} and Gaia XP spectra \citep{2023A&A...674A...2D,2023A&A...674A...1G}.
 These are aligned in a shared embedding space using a CLIP-like contrastive objective, enhanced by auxiliary decoders to preserve the mutual information between the learned embeddings and the input spectra.